0

 I downloaded this show because I figured it would have been one that I would have went to had I been into fugazi at the time, instead of being into fifth grade.
 Ive listened to about 10 of these sets so far and this has got to be the best one... they start off saying that they're a little short on time so they are going to play as fast as they can, and they do a damn good job. excellent quality, excellent setlist, excellent city, excellent band.

-By: Sean P Murphy almost 12 years ago
+By: Sean P Murphy over 12 years ago

 Excellent.
 Sounds tremendous.
 Thank you all for this.